-Why the the 1975 Helsinki Final Act Still Matters
+Why the 1975 OSCE Helsinki Final Act Still Matters

 Widely considered to be the foundational document for promoting democracy, peace, security and human rights across Europe, the non-binding Helsinki Final Act — implemented by the then-Conference for Security and Co-operation in Europe (CSCE) of 1975 — remains as relevant as ever for today’s Organization for Security and Co-operation in Europe (OSCE).
 This milestone document, signed on August 1, 1975, served in particular to foster sovereignty and ensure territorial integrity in Europe and beyond.